LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/August/week-of-august-12th.md

 </div>

 A group skill based filter has been added on queued conversation notification for Agent-Managers.
-Agent Managers can only see his own territory groups members skills matched queued conversations.
-If he is the only one who has the skill, he will not see the matched queued conversations.
+Agent Managers can only see their own **group members’ skills** and matched queued conversations.
+If an agent is the the only one who has the specified skill, that agent will not see the matched queued conversations.

 ## Privileged Data Masking